top of page

 Peter Gurney character jug - Artone Pottery circa 1960

-Peter Gurney charcter jug produced by Artone Pottery of Burslem, England, circa 1960.
+Peter Gurney character jug produced by Artone Pottery of Burslem, England, circa 1960.
 Peter Gurney is one of the traveling companions mentioned in the Devon folk song "Widecombe Fair" about a man named Tom Pearce, whose horse dies after someone borrows it to travel to the fair in Widecombe with his friends.
 Its chorus ends with a long list of the people travelling to the fair: "Bill Brewer, Jan Stewer, Peter Gurney, Peter Davy, Dan'l Whiddon, Harry Hawke, Old Uncle Tom Cobley and all."
 Some research suggests that the names originally referred to real people.
+The tiny size Peter Gurney character jug stands 1 3/4" tall.

 Maker: